dogweather/forkful/content/en/bash/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?
-Working with JSON in Bash programming involves parsing, extracting, and manipulating JSON data directly from the command line.
-Programmers often do this to seamlessly integrate shell scripts with web APIs and modern data interchange formats, making Bash scripting more powerful and relevant in a JSON-heavy ecosystem.

 ## How to:
 Bash itself lacks built-in JSON parsing capabilities, but `jq` is a powerful command-line JSON processor that fills this gap.
 Here's how to use it: